post featured image

 6. Then laterally hop or shuffle to your left, performing a cross-body punch with your right arm.

-5. Elbow Strike + Front Punch Combo
+Elbow Strike And Front Punch Combo

 Targets: Arms, back, shoulders, chest, biceps, triceps, abs and core.

-elbow block and jab | cardio drills at home
+two women performing an elbow block and jab as part of cardio drills at home

-How to do an Elbow Strike and Front Punch Combo:
+How To Do An Elbow Strike And Front Punch Combo

 1. Start standing in a boxing stance – feet hip-distance apart, knees bent, on the balls of your feet.
 Keep most of your weight in your left foot.